EventStore/EventStore/docs/server/features/streams.md

 | **`$correlationId`** | The application-level correlation ID for the message. |
 | **`$causationId`**   | The application-level causation ID for the message.   |

-Projections within EventStoreDB adhere to both the **`correlationId`** and **`causationId`** patterns for any events they internally produce (e.g., through functions like `linkTo` and `emit`).
+Projections within KurrentDB adhere to both the **`correlationId`** and **`causationId`** patterns for any events they internally produce (e.g., through functions like `linkTo` and `emit`).

 ## Deleting streams and events

-In EventStoreDB, metadata can determine whether an event is deleted or not.
+In KurrentDB, metadata can determine whether an event is deleted or not.
 You can use [stream metadata](#metadata-and-reserved-names) elements such as **`TruncateBefore`**, **`MaxAge`**, and **`MaxCount`** to filter events marked as deleted.
 During a stream read, the index references the stream's metadata to determine if any events have been deleted.

 ::: note
-In EventStoreDB, you cannot selectively delete events from the middle of a stream.
+In KurrentDB, you cannot selectively delete events from the middle of a stream.
 It only allows truncating the stream.
 :::

-When you delete a stream, EventStoreDB offers two options: **soft delete** or **hard delete**.
+When you delete a stream, KurrentDB offers two options: **soft delete** or **hard delete**.

 **Soft delete** triggers scavenging, removing all events from the stream during the subsequent scavenging process.
 This allows for the reopening of the stream by appending new events.

 It's worth noting that the **`$all`** stream circumvents index checking.
 Deleted events within this stream remain readable until a scavenging process removes them.
 To understand the prerequisites for successful event removal through scavenging, refer to the [scavenging guide](../operations/scavenge.md).

-Even if a stream has been deleted, EventStoreDB retains one event within the stream to indicate the stream's existence and provide information about the last event version.
+Even if a stream has been deleted, KurrentDB retains one event within the stream to indicate the stream's existence and provide information about the last event version.
 As a best practice, consider appending a specific event like **`StreamDeleted`** and then setting the **`MaxCount`** to 1 to delete the stream.
 Keep this in mind, especially when dealing with streams containing sensitive data that you want to erase thoroughly and without a trace.

 ### Soft delete and TruncateBefore